Arif Khan (warlord)

 Arif Khan or Mohammad Arif Khan was a Mujahideen warlord in Afghanistan and Pashtun leader from the village of Zakhel.
 He was a military commander and the Taliban governor of Kunduz province.
 An account indicated that he might have served under or was associated with the militant commander Eshan-Sayad Mirza.

 Khan was reportedly killed on April 4, 2000.
-His death came with the killing of top Hizb-ul-Mujahideen commanders Ghulam Rasool Khan, Ghulam Rasool Dar, and Saif-ur-Rehman Bajwa.
+His death came with the killing of top Hizb-ul-Mujahideen commanders.
+Khan was also accused of killing numerous tribal leaders in Kunduz in order to consolidate power.